Park hours: 6:00 A.M. – 7:30 P.M. (Open seven days a week)

-Lake Wohlford is offering $20 all day motorboats to seniors on Tuesdays and Thursdays and to active military on the first and third Saturdays of each month.
-Half day bass boats are available weekdays for 35$ each.
+Lake Wohlford is offering $20 all day motor boats to seniors on Tuesdays and Thursdays and to active military on the first and third Saturdays of each month.

 Each month Whopper Contest winners in four categories are awarded a free fishing and boating permit.
 For information on the contest or fishing conditions, please contact the Ranger Station at (760) 839-4346.